pmd/pmd/docs/pages/pmd/userdocs/cli_reference.md

 ### Analyze other xml formats

-If your xml language doesn't use `xml` as file extension, you can still use PMD with `--force-language`:
+If your XML language doesn't use `xml` as file extension, you can match these files with the option `--assign-language`:

+{% include cli_example.html
+   id="force"
+   linux="pmd check -d src/xml-file.ext -f text -R ruleset.xml --assign-language xml '.*\.ext'" windows="pmd.bat check -d src\xml-file.ext -f text -R ruleset.xml --assign-language xml '.*\.ext'" %}

+You can repeat the `--assign-language` option several time to match different patterns.
+The first argument is a language ID, the second is a Java regular expression.
+You can therefore write eg `--assign-language xml '.*\.(ext|ext2)|foo.myxmlformat'`.

+Another, less flexible way to do this is to use `--force-language`, but this will assign all files to the same language and will not allow analyzing several languages in one go:

 {% include cli_example.html
    id="force"